a-good-omen/hangman-remastered/README.md

 ## Requirements
 - Python
+#### Python Installation Guide
+___Step 1: Download Python___
+Go to [](https://www.python.org/downloads/) to download the latest version of Python.
+Choose your operating system and click on "Download".
+> Python is usually pre-installed on Linux systems.
+If not,you can install it using package manager.

 ## Must know's
 The game is based on the classical word guessing game **Hangman**.
 The game has been created using the basics of python.